-Relevance & inclusion Please explain Current regulation Relevant, always included Current climate-related legislation is relevant and always included in our risk assessment process; these risks may increase costs, adversely affect Parkland's operations, reduce customer demand, and have adverse reputational impacts.
-Emerging regulation Relevant, always included Emerging climate-related regulations are relevant and always included in our risk assessment process; these risks may increase costs, adversely affect Parkland's operations_reduce customer demand, and have adverse reputational impacts.
+Relevance & Please explain inclusion Current regulation Relevant, always included Current climate-related legislation is relevant and always included in our risk assessment process; these risks may increase costs, adversely affect Parkland's operations, reduce customer demand, and have adverse reputational impacts.
+Emerging regulation Relevant, always included Emerging climate-related regulations are relevant and always included in our risk assessment process; these risks may increase costs, adversely affect Parkland's operations, reduce customer demand, and have adverse reputational impacts.
 Technology Relevant, always included New technologies that increase fuel efficiency, reduce consumption, offer alternative vehicle power sources or accelerate autonomous adoption will reduce consumption and demand of the petroleum-based motor fuels.
 These technological developments could potentially have a material adverse effect on the Corporation's business, financial condition and results of operations if the Corporation does not adapt to changing consumer demands.
 Legal Relevant, always included Legal actions from climate-related events are relevant and always included in our risk assessment process, given the potential risks on our business from claims.
 Market Relevant, always included Market demand for crude oil and petroleum products from climate change risk relevant and always included in our risk assessment process.
-Reputation Relevant, always included Parkland's reputation is relevant and always included in our risk assessment process given the potential risk of increased operating costs for our business, decreased customer demand and adverse reputational impacts.
+Reputation Relevant, always included and adverse reputational impacts.
 Acute physical Relevant, always included The Corporation's sales volume and profitability can experience increased volatility due to abnormal weather patterns, particularly winter temperatures, forest fires and flooding in Canada and the northern United States and severe tropical storms, hurricanes, earthquakes and volcanoes in the Caribbean and southern United States, which may cause pipeline closures, downed telephone lines, flooded facilities, power outages, fuel shortages, damaged or destroyed property and equipment and work interruptions.
 Any of the foregoing may damage the Corporation's assets, disrupt its supply channels, interrupt the Corporation's ability to deliver goods and services and decrease demand for its products.
 It is possible that any of these events could occur and have a material adverse effect on the Corporation's business, financial condition, ability to realize the anticipated growth opportunities and synergies and future prospects.
 Climate change may increase the frequency or severity of severe weather conditions.
 Chronic physical Relevant, always included The Corporation's heating oil and propane sales are greatest in the winter months but can decline if winter temperatures are warmer year over year.
 The Corporation has propane and heating oil operations in Atlantic Canada, Ontario, Quebec, Alberta, British Columbia and the Yukon Territory, which all experience different weather patterns that can mitigate the impacts of regional winter temperature differences.
 Additionally, winter conditions can affect the efficiency of the Corporation's product deliveries.